-Let i{k-1} i{k-2} ... i_1 i_0 be the address of the node under consideration.
-The following steps (executed by the node) describe the PATH.1 algorithm:
+Let $i{k-1}i{k-2}\cdots i_1i_0$ be the address of the node under consideration.
+The following steps (executed by each node) describe the PATH.1 algorithm:

-- 1. If the label of the node is the same as the destination address in the routing tag, then accept the message. - 2.
-Otherwise, check the value of the routing tag counter z.
-The address of the next node in the path is - $d{1} i{k-1} i{k-2} \dots i{1}$ (Route 1) OR $i{k-2} i{k-3} \dots i{1} i{0} d{k-1}$ (Route 2). - 3.
-Increment the counter z and route the message to the next node.
+- 1) If the label of the node is the same as the destination address in the routing tag, then accept the message. - Otherwise, check the value of the routing tag counter z.
+The address of the next node in the path is integrate them with abstract estimate from local sensor to get AE^i .